preesm/preesm.github.io/_docs/02-buildpreesm.md

 **Note: at the time of writing, RCPTT tests are disabled because of an incompatibility with latest Eclipse (see [https://github.com/xored/rcptt/issues/16](https://github.com/xored/rcptt/issues/16)).**

-This procedure is specific to running tests from Eclipse.
-Maven uses the product built during the full process to run the tests.
+This procedure is specific to running [RCPTT](https://www.eclipse.org/rcptt/) tests from Eclipse.
+Maven uses the product built during the full process to run the tests and run them during the build process.

 1. Export the product using [procedure described above](#from-eclipse);
 2. Select plugin "org.preesm.tests.ui.rcptt", right click on it then "Run As / Test Cases"
 3. The following window ask to choose an Application Under Test (AUT).
 Add a new one with the product exported from step 1; **this step fails because of bug**
 4.  **TODO**

+### Adding New Tests

+#### Adding Unit Tests

+*  Add test in proper plugin:
+  *  org.preesm.tests.algorithm
+  *  org.preesm.tests.framework
+  *  org.preesm.tests.model
+  *  org.preesm.tests.ui
+*  Create unit test as for any other Java project.
+Make sure the class name ends with **Test**.

+#### Adding Integration Tests

+Tests within the plugin **org.preesm.tests.integration**.

+*  Add project with workflow/scenario/slam/pisdf to test; check project name
+*  Tests are run with **org.ietr.preesm.test.it.api.WorkflowRunner**
+*  Prefer [Parametrized Tests](https://github.com/junit-team/junit4/wiki/parameterized-tests) when running several

+#### Adding UI Tests

+UI Tests are run using [RCPTT](https://www.eclipse.org/rcptt/).

+**Note: at the time of writing, RCPTT tests are disabled because of an incompatibility with latest Eclipse (see [https://github.com/xored/rcptt/issues/16](https://github.com/xored/rcptt/issues/16)).**

+**TODO**

 ## Coding Policies